twilkie12/Hardware-Mixer/README.txt

 RBG lighting settings could be funny, need to figure out how to send to board
-	How many lights, what type, might need to get drivers, i2c maybe too expensive, worth effort?, probably use config file
+	How many lights, what type, might need to get drivers, i2c maybe too expensive, worth effort?, probably use config file -- Lots of spare PWM pins off IC

- Look at getting rid of i2c backpack on LCD to cut cost, have the spare pins for it off IC and it might speed everything up although that hasn't been a problem yet even with the slow atmega168
+ Look at getting rid of i2c backpack on LCD to cut cost, have the spare pins for it off IC and it might speed everything up although that hasn't been a noticable problem yet even with only 16MHz atmega168

  Is current hardware debouncing good enough -- need to get into ece labs for oscills